BioComSoftware/TeramyydDuel/Docs/DEV_INSTRUCTIONS.md

 - Authoring contract:
   - Keep Ship/Model/Mount and pivots at positive scale (1,1,1).
 Do not mirror axes.
   - Baseline pose: with yaw=0 and pitch=0, the mount’s +Z should be straight ahead; leave pivots at zero rotation in the prefab/scene.
+- Crew skill integration:
+  - On every Update the mount checks `crewStation.GetBestSkillLevel()` and feeds the result into `CrewSkillUtility.EvaluateAccuracyScale`.
+  - The computed multiplier is pushed into the mounted `ProjectileLauncher` through `SetCrewAccuracyScale`, scaling both `angleSpreadDegrees` and `speedJitterPercent` (1.0 = worst accuracy, 0.0 = perfect aim).
+  - Tune the launcher’s serialized spread/jitter as “untrained” baselines; the skill curve halves the penalty at skill 5, quarters it by skill 7, and removes it entirely at skill 10.

 ## ProjectileLauncherMount (specialized mount)
 - Same pivot/limit pattern as WeaponMount but intended specifically for ProjectileLauncher weapons.